The low-fat diet is quite possibly the most unhealthy diet trend ever perpetrated by mankind.

 The fastest way to burn excess fat and lose weight is to reduce your carb or calorie consumption.
 The raw vegan diet will also get you the same results but is not sustainable in the long term for most people.
 I should mention that exercising 3-5 times per weight will accelerate the weight loss process.

 15-60% of your daily diet should be from fat.

 I know that’s a broad range, but the point is you have a lot of leeway, and you don’t have to be super strict about it.
 I’m on the upper end of that percentage.
 If you get enough fat in your diet, you don’t crave carbs or sweets.
-I personally eat as much as 1500 fat calories per day.
+I eat as much as 1000 fat calories per day.
 Don’t freak out, these are good fats.
 I’ll get to them later in the post.